New Years Eve In Sydney 2023-2024 Mega list

 A New Year’s Eve at Sir Stanford Hotel

-Dress in your best outfit and prepare for an evening of fine food and wine with a trip to the roof for the NYE fireworks show.
+Prepare for an evening of fun, fine food and wine with a trip to the roof for the NYE fireworks show.

 NYE at Pier One Sydney